Trumpeter swan: Description

 The mute swan, introduced to North America, is scarcely smaller.
 However, it can easily be distinguished by its orange bill and different physical structure (particularly the neck, which is typically held curved as opposed to straight in the trumpeter).
-The mute swan is often found year-around in developed areas near human habitation in North America, whereas trumpeters are usually only found in pristine wetlands with minimal human disturbance, especially while breeding.
-The tundra swan (C. columbianus) more closely resembles the trumpeter, but is significantly smaller.
+The mute swan is often found year-round in developed areas near human habitation in North America, whereas trumpeters are usually only found in pristine wetlands with minimal human disturbance, especially while breeding.

+The tundra swan (C. columbianus) more closely resembles the trumpeter but is significantly smaller.
 The neck of a male trumpeter may be twice as long as the neck of a tundra swan.
 The tundra swan can be further distinguished by its yellow lores.
 However, some trumpeter swans have yellow lores; many of these individuals appear to be leucistic and have paler legs than typical trumpeters.
-Distinguishing tundra and trumpeter swans from a distance (when size is harder to gauge) can be challenging without direct comparison but it is possible thanks to the trumpeter's obviously longer neck (the great length of which is apparent even when the swan is not standing or swimming upright) and larger, wedge-shaped bill as compared to the tundra swan.
+Distinguishing tundra and trumpeter swans from a distance (when size is harder to gauge) can be challenging without direct comparison, but it is possible thanks to the trumpeter's obviously longer neck (the great length of which is apparent even when the swan is not standing or swimming upright) and larger, wedge-shaped bill as compared to the tundra swan.

 Trumpeter swans have similar calls to whooper swans and Bewick's swans.
 They are loud and somewhat musical creatures, with their cry sounding similar to a trumpet, which gave the bird its name.